arunoda/fastai-shell/README.md

 fastai switch-to <selected-zone>
 ```

-This will move your boot disk to the selected zone and it'll take between 5 - 20 minutes to completed.
+This will move your boot disk to the selected zone and it will take between 5 - 20 minutes to complete.

 After that, you can simply type `fastai start` and continue working with your models.

 ## Stay up to date

-This is a project which is constantly updating with your feedback.<br/>
+This is a project that is constantly updating with your feedback.<br/>
 (But we won't do breaking changes at this point.)

 At anytime, you can run the following command to get the latest version: